Darin755/timely/README.md

 timely

-This is a timer/Alarm clock application that uses zenity at, and bash
+This is a timer/Alarm clock application that uses zenity, at, and bash

 The install script installs the nessasary packages and creates a entry in /usr/share/applications